Kenneth Goff: Biography

 Goff's main influence on Christian Identity came through his leadership of the Soldiers of the Cross Training Institute, located in Evergreen, Colorado, which trained Christian Identity ministers, including Dan Gayman of the Church of Israel and Thom Robb, pastor of the Christian Revival Center and National Director of The Knights Party (KKK).
 The Institute provided courses on Christianity, politics, survivalism, and other subjects.

-On The Joe Pyne Show Episode #12 1965, Joe Pyne asked Kenneth Goff if he was antisemitic.
-He dodged the question by saying Arabs are included in the term Semitic.
-Pyne stated: "Jesus was a Jew", to which Goff responded, "Jesus could not be a Jew because Jesus was human and Jews aren't."
+He appeared on the Joe Pyne show in 1966.

 In his 1970 book, The Hoaxers: Plain Liars, Fancy Liars and Damned Liars, Morris Kominsky claimed that Goff was the author of Brain-Washing, a book that purported to be a condensation of a work by Lavrentiy Beria, the Soviet secret police chief.

 Goff has also been attributed with creating the "strangled to death quote", which he falsely attributed to the CPUSA leader, Gus Hall.
 The purported quote was:

 I dream of the hour when the last congressman is strangled to death on the guts of the last preacher-and since the Christians seem to love to sing about the blood, why not give them a little of it?
 Slit the throats of their children [and] draw them over the mourners' bench and the pulpit and allow them to drown in their own blood, and then see whether they enjoy singing those hymns.

 The quote is evocative of Denis Diderot, the eighteenth-century philosopher who allegedly wrote, "I should like to see ... the last king strangled with the guts of the last priest."

 In 2011, the Royal Canadian Mounted Police released a 1960 letter from Goff to the anti-Communist writer Pat Walsh, which claimed that Canadian socialist leader Tommy Douglas had been active in Communist circles in the 1930s.
 According to Goff, "Premier Douglas was a preacher in Chicago about the time I was a member of the Communist Party and he attended party rallies on the University campus presided over by Claude Lightfoot and Morris Childs".